What It's Really Like Living with Celiac Disease

 And one particularly obvious tip… always keep a gluten free snack handy, especially if you find yourself at a party or celebration, where… well nobody has ever had to give a gluten free menu a second thought.

-Nuzest's Clean Lean Protein and Quick Vita Kick are tested for Gluten Free status under Australian and New Zealand regulations, which are far more stringent than standards in the United States.
+Nuzest's Clean Lean Protein is tested for Gluten Free status under Australian and New Zealand regulations, which are far more stringent than standards in the United States.
 The US requires products to be less than 20ppm (parts per million), whereas Australia and New Zealand require NO DETECTABLE GLUTEN, which in effect means a gluten content of less than 3-5ppm which is the limit that current testing can achieve.